What is Wide Format Inkjet Printing?

 Coming back to our discussion on ink printing technology, here is what actually happens in the printing machine:

 1. We have liquid ink of different colors, filled in the ink heads.

 2. This ink then gets squeezed out of microscopic-sized holes or nozzles of the print head and falls on the print media/roll running through our machine.

 3. Remember, the liquid ink is primarily made of two components:

-• The actual colors in the form of dyes/pigments which are suspended in the above carrier.
+- The actual colors in the form of dyes/pigments that are suspended in the above carrier.